 In the past 45 years, Napoli can count 9 different presidents, 43 changes of coach and seen scores of players come and go.
 They have scaled the heights of domestic and European glory in the 1980s, suffered the ignominy of bankruptcy in 2004 and witnessed a resurgence in recent years.
 The one constant through that undulating period is ‘Tommy’ Starace.

-Tommy’s official role at the training ground is to prepare the kit before the players arrive, but by the time the luxury cars begin to pull into the car park he is already primed with a typically Neapolitan welcome.
+Tommy’s first job at the training ground is to prepare the kit before the players arrive, but by the time the luxury cars begin to pull into the car park he is already primed with a typically Neapolitan welcome.
 Through social media, the public has become familiar with his customary pose; a silver coffee pot in hand and a wide grin on his face.

-Tommy turns 67 this weekend but shows no signs of slowing down.
+As Tommy converges on his 70th year, he shows no signs of slowing down.
 In 2019, he described to La Gazzetta dello Sport how his relationship with the players has evolved over the decades, “In Diego’s time I was a brother to the players, while now they are all my children”.

 The timing of Starace’s move to the Napoli kit room coincided with Maradona reaching the peak of his powers; Tommy was the man responsible for El Diego’s boots as he elevated Napoli to their maiden scudetto.
 Such was the bond between the pair, Tommy was brought into the Argentina camp as a kit man for Italia ‘90.
 He stayed with the team for two months at Trigoria, even reprising his role in the kitchens one evening when the chef was taken ill.